adrinux/HuMC/README.md

 Since this project started Hugo has gained the ability to optimise images, process CSS/Javascript and matches browsersync functionality.
 Thus much of what this project does is now obsolete.

-__The version2 branch has WIP adapting Web Starter Hugo to modern Hugo__

 ## web-starter-hugo

 A static web site starter kit using gulp and Hugo static site generator.
 Uses gulp to process images, javascript, css and html into a containted Hugo site and runs Hugo to process it all.